spatialcarpentry/data-collection/_posts/2001-01-01-buffer-exerise.md

  <img data-featherlight="{{BASE_PATH}}{{ASSET_PATH}}/images/buffer-2.png" src="{{BASE_PATH}}{{ASSET_PATH}}/images/buffer-2.png" alt="Spatial Data Bootcamp: Vector Analysis - buffer analysis"/>
    * <em>Zoom in to a buffer, close enough to see the width</em><br><br><img data-featherlight="{{BASE_PATH}}{{ASSET_PATH}}/images/buffer-3.png" src="{{BASE_PATH}}{{ASSET_PATH}}/images/buffer-3.png" alt="Spatial Data Bootcamp: QGIS - buffered faults"/><br>
    * <em>Open the meaure tool</em> ![Spatial Data Bootcamp: Vector Analysis - measure tool]({{BASE_PATH}}{{ASSET_PATH}}/images/measure-tool.png)
-   * <em>Measure the width of the buffer.</em> Notice how the total width is only about 62 meters, or 200 feet (buffers both sides of line; 100 feet X 2 = 200 fetet).
+   * <em>Measure the width of the buffer.</em> Notice how the total width is only about 62 meters, or 200 feet (buffers both sides of line; 100 feet X 2 = 200 feet).
 Current map units are determined by the CRS, in this case EPSG:2927 is in US feet and we need meters.
 Simply changing the CRS in Project Properties does not give us the correct results- this is still measured from EPSG:2927 US feet.<br>
    <img data-featherlight="{{BASE_PATH}}{{ASSET_PATH}}/images/buffer-4.png" src="{{BASE_PATH}}{{ASSET_PATH}}/images/buffer-4.png" alt="Spatial Data Bootcamp: Vector Analysis - measure buffer"/><br><br>**Important:**<br>There are two methods to perfoming a buffer analysis on our shapefile.
 The problem here is that our CRS is EPSG:2927 (in US feet) and the buffer distance is based on map units (still US feet).
 The two methods are: convert 100 meters to US feet and use this value in the buffer analysis while maintaining EPSG:2927 (in US feet); OR, reproject the layer thus creating a new file with a CRS in meters, and then reprojecting back to EPSG:2927.
 We'll go with the former.<br><br>
  1. Now we need to perform the buffer analysis with the correct method. <em>Remove the incorrect buffer layer: fault_buffer_100m.shp</em>
  1. Convert 100 meters to feet... = 328.084 feet.